 As deep drilling technologies continued to advance in the 1950s, a record depth of 21,482 feet was reached by the Ohio Oil Company in California.

 Another 1953 Kern County well drilled by Richfield Oil Corporation produced oil from 17,895 feet, according to the magazine.
 The average cost for the nearly 100 U.S. wells drilled below 15,000 feet was about $550,000 per well.
-More than 630 exploratory wells with a total footage of almost three million feet would be drilled in California during 1954.
+More than 630 exploratory wells were drilled in California during 1954.

 Founded in 1887, the Ohio Oil Company in 1926 discovered the giant Yates oilfield in the Permian Basin of New Mexico and West Texas.
-The company later purchased its Yates field drilling partner Transcontinental Oil, acquiring the Marathon product name and Greek runner trademark.
-Learn more in Marathon of Ohio Oil).
+The company later purchased its Yates field drilling partner Transcontinental Oil, acquiring the Marathon product name and Greek runner trademark (see Marathon of Ohio Oil).
 To learn more deep drilling history, see Anadarko Basin in Depth.